Oct 12, 2025

 Please Note: Programs start promptly at the advertised time.
 Doors close once full or 15 minutes after showtime, and no entry is permitted after that time.

-Suitable for adults and ages 12+; all ages are welcome.Plan Your Visit to the Planetarium
+Suitable for all ages 8+; all ages are welcome.Plan Your Visit to the Planetarium

 Please Note: Programs start promptly at the advertised time.
 Doors close once full or 15 minutes after showtime, and no entry is permitted after that time.